Impacted earwax happens when there is a build-up of earwax in the ear, which could lead to infection if not removed.

 If you’re considering buying an over-the-counter solution, we’d recommend you speak to a chemist or pharmacist to make sure you buy the most appropriate product for your needs.

 The National Institute of Clinical Excellence (NICE) advises earwax candling has no benefit in earwax management, can result in serious injury and should never be used.
+We have plenty more information about ear candling here.

 When you should see your GP